 Non-Core Hours means any time outside of Core Hours.

+Notifications means:

+all alerts, notifications and information received by the ELNO from the Registrar, the Land Registry, Subscriber or any other Person; and

+all alerts, notifications and information sent by the ELNO to the Registrar, the Land Registry, Subscriber or any other Person,

+in connection with a Conveyancing Transaction.

+Operating Requirements, as amended from time to time, has the meaning given to it in the ECNL.

 Participating Subscriber means, for a Conveyancing Transaction, each Subscriber who is involved in the Conveyancing Transaction either directly because it is a Party or indirectly because it is a Representative of a Party.

-Participation Agreement has the meaning given to it in the ECNL.
+Participation Agreement, as amended from time to time, has the meaning given to it in the ECNL.

-Participation Rules has the meaning given to it in the ECNL.
+Participation Rules, as amended from time to time, has the meaning given to it in the ECNL.

 Party means each Person who is a party to an electronic Registry Instrument or other electronic Document in the Electronic Workspace for the Conveyancing Transaction, but does not include a Representative.

-Performance Levels means the performance levels the ELNO is required to meet as set out in Schedule 2.
+Performance Levels means the performance levels the ELNO is required to meet as set out in Schedule 2, as amended from time to time.

 Person has the meaning given to it in the ECNL.

+Person Wishing To Integrate means a Person who wishes to Integrate its system with the ELN.

+Person Who Has Integrated means a Person who has Integrated its system with the ELN.

 Personal Information has the meaning given to it in the Privacy Act 1988 (Cth).

 PKI (Public Key Infrastructure) means Gatekeeper compliant technology, policies and procedures based on public key cryptography used to create, validate, manage, store, distribute and revoke Digital Certificates.

+Pricing Table means the table of ELNO Service Fees prepared by the ELNO in accordance with the requirements set out in Operating Requirements 5.3(e) and 5.4, as amended from time to time.

-Priority/Settlement Notice has the meaning given to it in the Land Titles Legislation of the Jurisdiction in which the land the subject of the Conveyancing Transaction is situated.
+Priority Notice has the meaning given to it in the Land Titles Legislation of the Jurisdiction in which the land the subject of the Conveyancing Transaction is situated.

 Privacy Laws means all legislation, principles and industry codes relating to the collection, use, disclosure, storage or granting of access rights to Personal Information, including the Privacy Act 1988 (Cth) and any State or Territory privacy legislation.

 Private Key means the Key in an asymmetric Key Pair that must be kept secret to ensure confidentiality, integrity, authenticity and non-repudiation.

+Promptly means without delay in light of the facts and circumstances.

 Public Key means the Key in an asymmetric Key Pair which may be made public.